Advantages of Supply Chain Mapping:

 The truth is that there are many different SCM mapping tools that you can use depending on your company and your goals.
 Some of the most used tools are data collection, histograms, check sheets, cause-and-effect diagrams, stratification, Pareto charts, cross-functional process mapping, flow charts, scatter plots, and control charts.

 It helps businesses to keep track of all the activities that take place in their supply chain.
 It helps them to trace the whereabouts of every product and control the inventory levels more accurately.
 This can be done by designing a network map of all the activities that take place at each location, from production to distribution.

 “Supply chain mapping software makes this task easy, including data visualization and report generation features.
 By using the software, businesses can reduce the risk of losing products and maintain accurate records throughout the process.
 They can also increase efficiency by reducing unnecessary costs and improving communication.”

 Supply Chain Mapping Examples:

 If you look around, you can easily find three different examples:

 This is the case of Walmart, for example.
 As you probably know, the company carefully selects manufacturers and they then buy large quantities.
 This way, they can take advantage of economies of scale.
 The company then has strategically-located distribution centers where they hold their inventory.

 Second Example: eCommerce Platform Supply Chain:

-This is Amazon's case.
-As you know, Amazon has its own brand name suppliers, their own goods, and independent sellers.
+This is Amazon’s case.
+As you know, Amazon has its own brand name suppliers, its own goods, and independent sellers.
 They then have strategically-located automated warehouses that guarantee the delivery of the products directly to consumers.